kovisoft/slimv/README.txt

     *  Python (must be the same Python version that was Vim compiled against)
     *  Lisp (any Common Lisp with SLIME support) or Clojure or MIT Scheme (Linux only)

-Vim's Python version can be identified with the :ver command, look for the -DDYNAMIC_PYTHON_DLL=\"pythonXX\" string.
+Vim's Python version can be identified with the :ver command, look for the -DDYNAMIC_PYTHON_DLL=\"pythonXX\" string (if you have it).
+Another way of determining Vim's Python version:

+:python import sys; print(sys.version)

 Slimv tries to autodetect your Lisp/Clojure/Slime installation directories.
 If it fails to determine the correct directories, then you need to enter the command to start the SWANK server into your vimrc file.